mel-ak/mela-laravel-file/README.md

 -   Click on a directory name to navigate into it.
 -   Files and subdirectories in the current directory will be displayed.

+### File Upload

+-   Use the upload form to add new files to the current directory.
+-   The upload progress bar provides feedback on the upload status.

+### Folder Creation

+-   Use the folder creation form to create new folders.
+-   Navigate directly to the new folder after creation.

+### Search Functionality

+-   Search for files or folders by typing in the search bar.
+-   Results will be filtered dynamically.

 ---